joaquinalmora/joaquinalmora/README.md

 ## Now

-- Building Python tooling and automation for parking operations at UBC
+- Building tooling and automation for parking operations at UBC
 - Maintaining Wordoku, a released iOS word puzzle game